Frequently Asked Questions

-Every San Jose Teacher will be certified to teach in the subject and grade-level to which they are assigned.
+Every San Jose Prep Teacher will be certified to teach in the subject and grade-level to which they are assigned.
 We will recruit and hire teachers who are committed to delivering a high-quality education to each student.

-Yes, San Jose Schools requires students to wear uniforms.
+Yes, San Jose Prep requires students to wear uniforms.
 We find that simple, comfortable uniforms or a dress code mark learning as a serious endeavor and minimize student competition and distraction regarding dress.
 Uniforms will be available for purchase on the website before the first day of school.
 Our complete uniform policy is available on our website.

 Yes.
-San Jose will provide services to any child with special needs with the goal of having the student become successful in regular classroom settings.
+San Jose Prep will provide services to any child with special needs with the goal of having the student become successful in regular classroom settings.
 Each child is evaluated to determine the most effective educational program we can provide, consistent with federal law.

-San Jose will follow the school calendar of Duval County Schools with the exception that we will have "Early Release" every Friday at 1:30 pm.
+San Jose Prep will follow the school calendar of Duval County Schools with the exception that we will have "Early Release" every Friday at 1:30 pm.
 The Calendar is posted on the website and can be found here School Calendar.

 School begins promptly at 8:00 am and ends at 2:30 pm.

-Teachers and parents will formally meet during the San Jose Meet Your Teacher event in August.
+Teachers and parents will formally meet during the San Jose Prep Meet Your Teacher event in August.
 As new teachers are identified during the spring, it is expected that many will attend upcoming parent information events.
 On an ongoing basis, teachers will communicate with parents in person, via e-mail, and by phone to communicate to them their child's progress.
 We believe that a strong parent - teacher relationship helps create the best learning environment possible.